laravel/docs/helpers.md

 <a name="method-array-only"></a>
 #### `array_only()` {#collection-method}

-The `array_only` method will return only the specified key / value pairs from the given array:
+The `array_only` function will return only the specified key / value pairs from the given array:

     $array = ['name' => 'Desk', 'price' => 100, 'orders' => 10];